joshi-aparna/blog/content/blog/azurearc_auth/index.md

 4. Your app (or the `Azure.Identity` library) reads the file, extracts the secret, and resends the request—this time with the secret in the `Authorization` header.
 5. The Arc agent validates the secret and returns the access token.

+### Watch-outs
+1. On Windows, you must be a member of the local Administrators group or the Hybrid Agent Extension Applications group.
+2. On Linux, you must be a member of the himds group.
+3. The time duration allowed between the initial request to the local arc token endpoint and the second request that includes the secret key in header is only 60 seconds.

 This mechanism ensures that only processes running on the machine (with access to the file system) can request tokens—adding a layer of local trust.

 ---